coviu/coviu-api-python-demo/README.md

 ```
 {
     "iss": string - issuer: must be your api_key,
-    "un": string - user name: the screen name of ther user,
+    "un": string - user name: the screen name of their user,
     "ref": string - ref: the reference used for creating the subscription,
     "sid": string - session id: a string identifying the session,
     "img": string - OPTIONAL image: a url of the user's profile picture,
     "email": string - email: the email address of the user,
     "rle": string - role: the role of the user in the call.
-May be set to 'owner',
+Must be set to 'owner',
     "rtn": string - OPTIONAL return url: The url to send the user to after the call has finished.,
     "nbf": number - OPTIONAL not before: The epoch timestamp (seconds) that the session may start,
     "exp": number - OPTIONAL expiry: The epoch timestamp (seconds) that the session may end